gordo-v1su4/smart-sampler-api/README.md

 **Interactive API Docs:** `https://sampler.v1su4.com/docs`

-The API documentation will be available via Scalar API Reference at `/docs` once OpenAPI support is enabled (requires Robyn 0.73+).
-This will provide an interactive interface to explore and test all endpoints.
+The API documentation is available via Scalar API Reference at `/docs`.
+This provides an interactive interface to explore and test all endpoints directly in your browser.

 **OpenAPI Spec:** `https://sampler.v1su4.com/openapi.json`

-The OpenAPI specification will be available at `/openapi.json` for integration with API clients and tools once OpenAPI support is added.
+The OpenAPI specification is available at `/openapi.json` for integration with API clients and tools like Postman, Insomnia, or code generators.

-**Note:** Currently using Robyn 0.72.2 which doesn't include OpenAPI support yet.
-Interactive docs will be available after upgrading to Robyn 0.73+.

 ## API Endpoints